-It seems to me that the golf apparel industry players slowly, but adapting the new digital trends, namely mobile marketing and mobile application development for product and brand communication.
-Last month I wrote about TaylorMade's new R1 tuning application.
+It seems like that the golf apparel industry players are adapting slowly to the new digital trends, namely mobile marketing and mobile application development for product and brand communication.
+Last month I wrote about TaylorMade‘s new R1 tuning application.
 I am happy that Puma Golf is also moving forward.
-Puma Golf has just launched Stylecaddie, a mobile application (here you can download the to your mobile: iPhone, Android).
-This is a nice retail focused initiative, but misses some opportunities.
-I will tell why in the end of this post.
+Puma Golf has just launched Stylecaddie, a mobile application (here you can download the mobile application: iPhone, Android).
+This is a nice retail focused initiative but misses some opportunities.
+I will tell why at the end of this post.

 Here is the 2nd and 3rd step in Stylecaddie: